tschutter/homefiles/README.rst

 2. The .profile sources the .${SHELL}rc files.
 That way both login and non-login shells will define functions and aliases.

-3. Environment variables that are intended only for .profile and .${SHELL}rc use start with a single underscore.
+3. The .${SHELL}rc files source .bournerc which is where aliases, functions, and PS1 are defined.

-4. Alias definitions are put into .aliases, which is sourced by each .${SHELL}rc.
+4. Environment variables that are intended only for .profile and .${SHELL}rc use start with a single underscore.